sjaubain/OSM-Parser/README.md

 sudo update-alternatives --config java
 ```
 and same for javac, the java compiler.
 Try to rerun the script and this should be ok.

+## Usage

+Once Osmosis is installed, you can download a country as .pbf file on geofabrik download server and put it in the /input folder.
+On the right pane, you can choose which type of road you want to filter (note that the ..._link categories should be taken with the corresponding type of road for a correct usage).
+Then click on *import* and wait for osmosis to do its job.
+After you have loaded the graph, you can zoom and drag with right mouse button on the map.
+To compute shortest paths, you just have to click twice on the map to choose source and destination nodes.